Lab 3

 humpty-dumpty.rkt.
 This provides a

-skeleton for a simple world/big-bang
+skeleton for a simple world/big-bang program that you need to

 complete.